Appealing your NTRP rating

 - For the Attending Physician's Statement form, click here.

-After completing all requirements please fax or email your medical appeal to your State League Coordinator.
+After completing all requirements please email your medical appeal to your State League Coordinator.
 See below.

 Contact your State League Coordinator or USTA state staffer